Finding solutions today for

-At the start of our journey, we will investigate who the potential users of our proposals for new mobility and liveable city concepts are, and which problems they need us to solve for them.
+At the start of our journey, we will investigate who the potential users of our proposals for green architecture and liveable city concepts are, and which problems they need us to solve for them.
 We will establish an overview of trends, technologies, and markets.

-We reveal potential solution spaces and develop tangible ideas with which to resolve the requests and requirements of our users regarding our challenge.
+We reveal potential solution spaces and develop tangible ideas to resolve our users’ requests and requirements regarding our challenge.

 We throw everything at it!
 Our users test our ideas.
 We check whether our proposed solutions are attractive, cost-effective, sustainable, and technically possible and develop a proceeding roadmap.